 "The offenders who walk in without a high school diploma and walk out with a GED, an offender who walks out with housing, with Medicaid, with counseling, is that person staying crime-free?" she said.

 Under DeMatteis' leadership, half of the 19 assignments in Gov. John Carney's Executive Order 27 have been implemented.
-The DOC has teamed up with five state agencies, that each play a critical link in the re-entry chain, include the Delaware Department of Health and Social Services, the Delaware Department of Labor, the Delaware Department of Education (DDOE), the Delaware State Housing Authority, the Delaware Criminal Justice Council to provide these vital functions.
+The DOC has teamed up with five state agencies, that each play a critical link in the re-entry chain, including the Delaware Department of Health and Social Services, the Delaware Department of Labor, the Delaware Department of Education (DDOE), the Delaware State Housing Authority, the Delaware Criminal Justice Council.

 "To be successful, we've got to make sure that the inmates that come to our supervision are better prepared to be more successful when they leave, than they were when they come in, otherwise they're going to be undermining the safety and security of our neighbors and the community in which we live," said Carney.